MobileChromeApps/mobile-chrome-apps/README.md

 ## Discussion

-There is a [public mailing list](mailto:mobile-chrome-apps@googlegroups.com) (mobile-chrome-apps@googlegroups.com) for discussing Mobile Chrome Apps.
+There is a [public mailing list](mailto:mobile-chrome-apps@googlegroups.com) (mobile-chrome-apps@googlegroups.com) for discussion about this toolkit.
 You can also visit the [groups page](//groups.google.com/forum/?fromgroups#!forum/mobile-chrome-apps).